 How Much Time Should I Allocate For Each Piece Of Content?

-A lot of developing content calendars for marketing can be answered with “well, it depends…” and you may have noticed that already.
+A lot of questions about developing content calendars for marketing can be answered with “Well, it depends…” and you may have noticed that already.

 Well, we have some good news.